-As system manager, you can display counters (see Section 2.7.1) and periodically zero them (see Section 2.7.2) using the NCP SHOW and ZERO commands.
-In addition, for PSI circuits, lines, and modules, you can set a timer whose expiration causes counters for a given component to be logged as an event (see Section 2.7.3).
-All network management commands for manipulating counters are described in detail in the DECnet-RSX Guide to Network Management Utilities.
+As system manager, you can display counters and periodically zero them (see Section 2.7) using the NCP SHOW and ZERO commands.
+In addition, for all circuits and lines, and for RSX-11 PSI modules, you can set a timer whose expiration causes counters for a given component to be logged as an event (see Section 2.7.3).
+All network management commands for manipulating counters are described in detail in the DECnet-RSX Guide to Network Management Utilities